jingaega/jingaega/README.md

 🏠 Aspiring Software Developer sharing about my journey and learnings in tech<br/>
 🏫 Studying Computer Science at Telkom University, Bandung, Indonesia<br/>
-💭 Currently learning about Flutter and Mobile Development
+💭 Currently learning about Flutter and Mobile Development<br/>
+📫 How to reach me: @jiggies_ on IG<br/>

 <!--
 **jingaega/jingaega** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.